-Setting up a PLLC confers the same legal benefits as setting up an LLC: they both provide liability protection.
+Setting up a PLLC confers the same legal benefits as setting up an LLC: mainly, they both provide liability protection.
 Both entities create a shield between your personal assets and your business’s assets, which makes it harder for someone with a collection or judgment against your business to collect your personal assets.
 They keep your personal accounts, property, and real estate away from judgment collectors and creditors, limiting your liability as your business grows.
 This liability protection does not extend to individual malpractice claims, although it can apply to a partner’s malpractice.

 To form a PLLC, you must file Articles of Organization with the Secretary of State.
 Unlike regular LLCs, PLLCs cannot be filed online at the time of this writing, so they must be directly mailed to the Secretary.
 When filing, the business must put PLLC or P.L.L.C. after their business name (i.e. “Jane Doe Therapy PLLC”) and include specific language in the purpose clause.
 We also recommend drafting and entering into an Operating Agreement that outlines the high-level management and governance of your business.